dreamfactorysoftware/platform-wiki/Platform-Documentation/API Access via Scripts.md

 Of course, any changes to the `event.record` or `event.payload` elements will be reflected back to the original client call.

 ### platform.api.includeUserScript()
-> This is pre-release documentation.
-This feature will not be available until v1.8.0.

 One additional method is available in the `platform.api` object.
 This is the `includeUserScript()` method.
 This allows you to include your own library or libraries of scripts into your server-side scripts.

 This method only loads scripts that are stored in the user script area of the DSP: `[install]/storage/.private/scripts.user`.
 In addition, this method merely reads the file and returns the contents.
 If you wish to make the objects in the included script, you must `eval` the returned data in your own script.